Maro Engel: FIA GT World Cup (2015)

-In 2015 the Macau GT Cup was recognised by the FIA as the FIA GT World Cup lifting its status to the World Cup for GT3 cars.
+In 2015, the Macau GT Cup was recognised by the FIA as the FIA GT World Cup lifting its status to the World Cup for GT3 cars.
 Engel returned with his Mercedes-AMG Driving Academy team in the successful Mercedes-Benz SLS AMG GT3.
-Engel won the 12 lap qualification race from third on the grid after Stefan Mücke was penalised for a Safety car procedure infringement.
-Starting from pole position in the 18 lap race around Macau's famous Guia circuit Engel won the race and was crowned the inaugural FIA GT World Cup Champion.
-Through Engel's victory combined with the 4th-place finish of his teammate Renger van der Zande Mercedes-Benz won the inaugural FIA GT Manufacturers World Cup.
+Engel won the twelve-lap qualification race from third on the grid after Stefan Mücke was penalised for a Safety car procedure infringement.
+Starting from pole position in the eighteen-lap race, Engel won the race and was crowned the inaugural FIA GT World Cup Champion.
+Through Engel's victory combined with the fourth-place finish of his teammate Renger van der Zande, Mercedes-Benz won the inaugural FIA GT Manufacturers World Cup.

 GT Racing (2016)

 Racing for Mercedes-AMG Team Black Falcon in the new Mercedes-AMG GT3, Engel took overall victory at the Nürburgring 24 hours together with his teammates Bernd Schneider (racing driver) Adam Christodoulou and Manuel Metzger.
 Engel made the decisive pass to win the race on the last lap.
 His winning margin was the tightest in the history of the race with merely 5,6s separating the first two cars.
-Engel was also the first winner of the SCG Pole position trophy after scoring pole position for the Nürburgring 24 hour race in drying track conditions with a lap of 8 minutes 14.563 in the #9 Mercedes-AMG GT3 with which Engel also raced performing a double start duty and finishing the race in 4th position with this second car.
+Engel was also the first winner of the SCG Pole position trophy after scoring pole position for the Nürburgring 24 hour race in drying track conditions with a lap of 8 minutes 14.563 in the No. 9 Mercedes-AMG GT3 with which Engel also raced performing a double start duty and finishing the race in fourth position with this second car.